 Cut out the numbers in black vinyl and the months in white vinyl.

-Use the guide in this post to apply the numbers in the correct order on the foam dice pieces.
+Next, apply the numbers in the correct order on the foam dice pieces.
+On one cube, place numbers 0, 1, 2, 3, 4 and 5.
+On the second cube, place numbers 0, 1, 2, 6, 7 and 8.
+You won’t place a number 9 anywhere, but the 6 will function as the 9 once you flip the cube upside down.
 This will ensure that you can create all the number combinations needed for any given month.

 Weed the pieces and use Cricut transfer tape to apply them to the dice and wood pieces.